MahamudM90/CORONA-VIRUS-TRACKER/README.md

 ![COVID-19 Tracker]()

-## Stay up to date with new projects
-New major projects coming soon, subscribe to the mailing list to stay up to date https://javascriptmastery.eo.page/mailing-list.

 ## Introduction
  we will create a full COVID-19 Tracker.
 We're going to use React, Charts.JS and Material UI.